ENGLISH UG & PG

 To empower students with advanced knowledge and hands-on expertise in food science, enrich their learning through innovation and industry-driven training, excel in promoting food safety, quality, and sustainability, and transform by cultivating leadership, ethical responsibility, and positive societal impact.

-Elective Courses: Food Safety and Quality Control, Baking Science & Technology, Technology of Meat, Fish Poultry and their Products, Technology Fruits, Vegetable and Plantation Crops and Fermentation Technology.
+Elective Courses: Food Safety & Quality Control, Baking Science & Technology, Technology of Meat, Fish Poultry & their Products, Technology Fruits, Vegetable & Plantation Crops and Fermentation Technology.

-•Organizing and participating in national and international workshops, conferences, seminars, and Faculty Development Programs (FDPs), fostering collaboration and continuous professional development.
+- Organizing and participating in national and international workshops, conferences, seminars, fostering collaboration and continuous professional development.

-•Engaging in curriculum development to ensure that courses are aligned with the latest industry trends, technological advancements, and research developments, providing students with a well-rounded, current, and practical education. - Student achievements & Activities:
+- Engaging in curriculum development to ensure that courses are aligned with the latest industry trends, technological advancements, and research developments, providing students with a well-rounded, current, and practical education.

 Students of the department have consistently excelled in academics, extracurricular activities, and competitive exams.
 Many students secure top ranks in university exams and pursue postgraduate studies at reputed institutions, while quite a number of students secure jobs in the food industry.